Bringing Barebox into OE-Core (Yocto)

 In a fruitful discussion with Alexander Kanavin about the purpose and usage of .inc files in our recipe we agreed that although the u-boot recipe has a long history of misusing .inc files by including it across layers as 'external API', a new barebox recipe should do better and put the generic code into a barebox.bbclass.

 However, the autobuilder still failed early.
-This finally turned out to be a false-positive in the maintianer checks that fail to handle recipes that are not parsed by default (e.g. due to PREFERRED_PROVIDER settings).
+This finally turned out to be a false-positive in the maintainer checks that fail to handle recipes that are not parsed by default (e.g. due to PREFERRED_PROVIDER settings).
 Gladly we were able to fix this and, together with some other minor changes (e.g. for UNPACKDIR), with v7 we had all the missing pieces together and were cautiously optimistic that we could pass both the human review and the autobuilder.

 The Last Tough Autobuilder Nut